SoftUni-Internal/interactive-content/EN/04-Polymorphism/01-Polymorphism.md

 Polymorphism is one of the four OOP pillars in **object-oriented** languages.

 It allows us to perform a single action in many different ways.

+Giving us the chance to change the behaviour of the classes runtime.

+It lays on the concept that objects of different types can be accessed through the same interface or abstract class.

+Each type will provide it's own implementation of the behaviour.

+[/slide]

+[slide hideTitle]

 For example, lets say we have **superclass** called `Mammal` that has method called `makeSound()`.